BESTubc/ubcbest.github.io/README.md

 `git pull`

+9. To see local changes, visit "http://localhost:3000/" after running:

+`npm start`

+To exit/shutdown the local server, use `CTRL + C`.

 ### Pushing code

-9. After finishing editing any code, use git to add, commit and push code to the GitHub repository (which will also auto deploy via Vercel).
+10. After finishing editing any code, use git to add, commit and push code to the GitHub repository (which will also auto deploy via Vercel).

 `git add .`